 What do these minerals do?
 A lot!

 Sodium is an essential mineral found in the intracellular fluid of cells.
-Sodium helps your cells to maintain homeostasis, regulates fluids, balances other electrolytes, regulates blood pressure, and is crucial for the electrical charge of muscle and nerve cells, by transporting nutrients through the cell membranes..
-Not all salt is created equal.
+Sodium helps your cells to maintain homeostasis, regulates fluids, balances other electrolytes, regulates blood pressure, and is crucial for the electrical charge of muscle and nerve cells, by transporting nutrients through the cell membranes.
+So, obviously it’s important to get enough salt.
+But not all salt is created equal.
 Make sure you get the healthiest, good-quality salt without anti-caking agents, such as Himalayan sea salt.

 Potassium is an essential mineral that many of us are actually very deficient in, and it’s a big “heart health” mineral.
 This mineral is crucial for the excitability of heart muscle, which is why a deficiency can contribute to heart palpitations (also known as heart arrhythmias).
 Only three percent of Americans meet the adequate intake of potassium, and the average American intake is just over half of the requirements.
 Another major function of potassium is blood-pressure regulation by decreasing sodium reabsorption, which is one reason why when sodium is out of balance, potassium can be too.
 Plus, modern processed foods have significantly less potassium than whole foods, so many “healthy” people still experience low potassium and related heart palpitations.